ego-lay-atman-bay/audioman/README.md

 ## Effects

 There are effects that you can apply to audio.
-Currently the only effect is an adjustable fade, but you can make your own easily.

 To use effects, create an effect object, and apply the options.